 Troubleshooting editor performance and playback issues

-Under certain conditions, Descript projects can get slow, or laggy.
-This article will help you troubleshoot those issues, and offers some tips on structuring your project to avoid performance issues in the first place.
+Under certain conditions, Descript projects can get slow or laggy.
+This article will help you troubleshoot those issues and offers some tips on structuring your project to avoid performance issues in the first place.

-General troubleshooting steps
+General troubleshooting tips

 Reduce the size and complexity of your projects